-I have tried nearly every gluten-free store-bought bread out there.
+I have tried nearly every gluten free bread in grocery and health food stores.
 A few are pretty good but the majority tends to be dry and stiff.
 Not to mention one loaf usually sets me back at least $5 (though in Hawaii I’ve seen it as high as $9 for a loaf of gluten-free bread).
 That’s just ridiculous.

 Making your own is SO much easier but finding the right recipe makes all the difference.
 My mother-in-law is a master baker.
 She tests recipes all the time and helped me to come up with this delicious gluten-free bread recipe.